 & The Divided Mind: The Epidemic of Mindbody Disorders, by Dr. John Sarno

-Dr. John Sarno has dared to show that chronic pain can be based in raw, unresolved emotions that are the product of daily stress, a traumatic childhood or a perfectionist mentality.
-This repressed anger and frustration can produce a psychosomatic reaction that can only be alleviated by truly understanding how the mind affects the body.
+Dr. John Sarno has dared to show that chronic issues can be based in raw, unresolved emotions that are the product of daily stress, a traumatic childhood or a perfectionist mentality.
+These can produce a psychosomatic reaction that may be alleviated by truly understanding how the mind affects the body.
 Using his techniques, many readers of his books have experienced major and often complete relief.
-Dr. Sarno's books are important for chronic pain sufferers no matter where their pain is located.

-Paul Marxhausen has collected a very wide assortment of RSI-related book titles, links to various organizations, informational resources, repetitive strain groups and many other topics that are quite comprehensive.
+Paul Marxhausen has collected a wide assortment of RSI-related book titles, links to various organizations, informational resources, repetitive strain groups and many other topics that are quite comprehensive.
 He has also chronicled his own RSI recovery story.
-We would list more sites but why do it twice when Paul has already done a great job.

-A superb list of books, tapes, DVD's, links, online articles and discussions that will keep the recovering performing artist very busy pouring over this exhaustive list that's geared specifically for the musician.
-An amazing site.
+A superb list of books, tapes, DVD's, links, online articles and discussions that will keep the recovering performing artist busy pouring over this exhaustive list that's geared specifically for the musician.

 Sorehand is probably the best of the online support groups out there.
-Great support for your questions and helpful for your journey to find what solutions are right for you.
-There are also many contacts listed for other support groups and general information for the RSI sufferer.
+Great support for your questions and helpful for one's journey to find what solutions are right.
+There are many contacts listed for other support groups and general information for those with RSI.
 The Sorehand archive is a treasure trove of information.